How to get rid of mosquitoes

-Eliminate standing water in old tires, buckets and wheel barrows.
+Eliminate standing water in old tires, buckets, and wheel barrows.
 Cover any open rain barrels.
 Always bail out the boats after a rainfall.
-Mosquitoes don’t need a lot of water to breed in.
+Mosquitoes don’t need a lot of water to lay their eggs.

 Burning coils or citronella candles can reduce the mosquitoes around a work shed or on the deck and dock.

 A mosquito eliminator is a popular choice for targeting larger areas for an extended period of time.

 A number of natural options are available to deter mosquitoes in the yard or even get rid of them completely.